fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

 * LCA_rank                - Best hit taxonomical association rank of the best hit.
 * LCA_score               - Best hit taxonomical association score

-The following colums indicate the best classification at each taxonomical rank and its score.
+The next colums indicate the best classification at each taxonomical rank and its score.
 A score > 0.01 indicate a high probability that the taxonomical association is good.

 * phylum
 * phylum_score